mzonov/Android-Interview-Questions/README.md

 * What is `data class` under the hood?
 What are the differences with plain java class?
 * Can we inherit class from data class?
 * Can data class implement interface?
-* What’s the difference between property and field?
 * Does `hashcode` method of data class count field or it count only properties?

 #### Sealed Class/Interface